moebiussurfing/ofxSurfingImGui/README.md

   <p>

 - What's new on the [@Daandelange FORK](https://github.com/Daandelange/ofxImGui/tree/develop) vs the [@jvcleave ORIGINAL REPOSITORY](https://github.com/jvcleave/ofxImGui)?
-  - Multi context / instances:
+  - Multi context/instances:
     - Several ImGui windows from different addons without colliding.
   - Easy to update to future **NEW ImGui** releases.
-    Currently this fork is linked to the original [develop branch from @jvcleave](https://github.com/jvcleave/ofxImGui/tree/develop).
+    Currently, this fork is linked to the original [develop branch from @jvcleave](https://github.com/jvcleave/ofxImGui/tree/develop).
     And will be probably merged into the master branch someday.

  </p>